crinaldi44/Hourly/README.md

   * Departments should have a company ID associated
   * Admin and developer see anything - special forms eventually to add to ANY company or view
   * Company manager has access to change clockin method per company
+  * Validate each model as well as user's company, role and department in JWT
 * Data Visualization
   * Utilize DevExpress Reactive Charts for Data Visualization
   * For scheduling, utilize DevExpress Reactive Scheduler